Mr-Binod/blockchain/extra/extralearn.md

 ```

-- VO : value object is a object which represents a value in yor domain
+- VO : value object is a object which represents a value in your domain
 with a value object we can identiy weather the object has a value we determined or not

 ```js